Mesothelioma Survival Rate

 What Is the Survival Rate of Mesothelioma?

-All types of mesothelioma generally have poor long-term survival rates.
-However, many patients have lived for years or decades with the help of top doctors and treatments.
+Mesothelioma generally has poor long-term survival rates.
+However, some patients have outlived these estimates with the help of top doctors and treatments.

 Mesothelioma Veterans Guide